Botzum, Ohio: History

 In the 1920s the city of Akron purchased 800 acres (3.2 km^{2}) of land at Botzum to build a sewage treatment plant, which opened in 1928 and remains there to this day.
 There is no longer any sign that there was a community there.
 Along with the sewage plant it is known for a viewing station for great blue herons to the east where Bath Road crosses the Cuyahoga River.
-There is also a sign on the Ohio & Erie Canal Towpath with a photograph of Botzum from 1875.
+There is also a sign on the Ohio and Erie Canal Towpath with a photograph of Botzum from 1875.